 12. View a Berlin decked in Christmas lights from the top of the TV tower

-Known as the Fernsehturm in German, Berlin’s TV Tower is arguable tied for its most famous landmark.
+Known as the Fernsehturm in German, Berlin’s TV Tower is arguably tied for its most famous landmark.
 It’s Berlin’s tallest structure and the easiest way to orient yourself from just about anywhere in the city.
 What’s awesome is you can take a lift to the very top to look out over Berlin, and if you plan ahead you can even get a window seat at the Panorama Restaurant.

 A Berlin-based tour company called GetYourGuide provides skip-the-line tickets for the TV Tower so you can avoid a long wait in the cold.
 Wouldn’t you love to ride to the top and look out over dozens of sparkling Christmas markets all over the city 😄